phanturne/leetcode-solutions/README.md

 # Leetcode Solutions

-This is a private repository where I'm storing my preferred solutions to Leetcode problems.
+This is a private repository where I'm storing my refactored versions of my preferred solutions to Leetcode problems.
 Most of the implementation ideas are from the top posts from the dicussion section of the problem.
+I do not claim any credit for the implementation ideas.
+(Not everything is cited b/c I lost the source to the implementations.)

 | Number| Title | Solution | Difficulty |
 |:-----:|:-----:|:--------:|:----------:|